DaveRead/SequenceHunt/readme.txt

 Copyright 2011, David S. Read

-Sequence Hunt is a decoding game that challenges the player to determine a sequence of colors within a fixed number of tries.
+Sequence Hunt is a decoding game for the android platform that challenges the player to determine a sequence of colors within a fixed number of tries.

 The source code for Sequence Hunt is located on github at: https://github.com/DaveRead/SequenceHunt